 DoH Better Business Cases NI User Guide and Approval Procedures

-The DoH User Guide was launched on 31 January 2022 via HSC(F) 05-2022 and FMD 01-2022 and is intended to provide staff in the Department of Health and its Arm’s Length Bodies (ALBs) with an overview of the Department of Finance business case guidance and to inform them of the recent changes that have been made to that guidance, as well as DoH approvals procedures.
+The DoH User Guide version 2 was launched on 31 March and is intended to provide staff in the Department of Health and its Arm’s Length Bodies (ALBs) with an overview of the Department of Finance business case guidance and to inform them of the recent changes that have been made to that guidance, as well as DoH approvals procedures.
 The guide is available on the Department of Health website at the link below:

 The purpose of the User Guide is to draw your attention to:

 - best practice recommendations to ensure that business cases and PPEs comply with Better Business Cases NI (BBC NI);

 - the requirements to apply the principles of appraisal with proportionate effort to all expenditure decisions, including new contracts and contract extensions; and

 - the approvals process for expenditure decisions in excess of delegated limits and the test drilling of business cases for those expenditure decisions below delegated limits.